The Workspot Desktop Control Fabric Architecture

 Today every organization has access to dozens (and someday hundreds) of cloud “data centers,” but legacy VDI architectures can’t keep up.
 We built the Desktop Control Fabric™ architecture from the ground-up to take advantage of massive public cloud scale.
 Here’s why that matters.

-Multi-Region and Multi-Cloud for Resilience and Performance
+Multi-Cloud and On-prem Support for Resilience and Performance

 Distributed, mobile organizations have unique requirements.
 When employees and contractors are scattered around the country, the region, or the globe, security, latency and business continuity are primary concerns for remote work.
 Workspot’s Desktop Control Fabric architecture was designed with this in mind.
 Separating the control and data planes was a fundamental design decision that enables horizontal scalability across public cloud regions, with everything managed from a single admin console.
 Older architectures require the VDI stack to be copied to every cloud region, and installing and operating multiple copies of a complex stack is not affordable or sustainable.
 Learn more about the implications of architecture design for meeting your security, performance, and resilience requirements.

 The New Math of VDI Performance